mehdisaqlen/mehdisaqlen/README.md

-# Hi there 👋
+# Hello there 👋

-I am a full-stack developer based in Pakistan.
+My name is Saqlen Mehdi.
+I am a full-stack developer from Pakistan

 <hr/>

 ### About Me

- - ‍💼 Working as full-stack developer
+ - ‍💼 Working as a full-stack developer
  - 🤖 Passionate about AI in healthcare
  - 🧠 Learning and building ML/Deep Learning models
  - 🖋️ Write blogs on Wirelogs.com